taufiiqurrahman/Liga-1-Indonesia-2023-2024-Dataset-Analysis-/README.md

 Investigate the relationship between players' preferred foot ("foot" column) and their effectiveness in specific positions, providing insights into the strategic dynamics of the league.

 **Conclusion:**
-This milestone sets the groundwork for a comprehensive exploration of the Liga 1 Indonesia 2023-2024 Player Dataset.
+This Project sets the groundwork for a comprehensive exploration of the Liga 1 Indonesia 2023-2024 Player Dataset.
 By addressing data quality issues and establishing clear objectives, the analysis aims to provide valuable insights for informed decision-making in Indonesian football.

 ---